elasticio/elasticio.github.io/content/_components/google-pubsub/index.md

 PubSub component authentication works with
-[Google IAM Service Accounts](https://developers.google.com/identity/protocols/OAuth2ServiceAccount) and two-legged OAuth, to authenticate your component you would need to create a new Service Account on [Service Accounts Page](https://console.developers.google.com/permissions/serviceaccounts) of your project and download the JSON file with the private key.
+[Google IAM Service Accounts](https://developers.google.com/identity/protocols/OAuth2ServiceAccount) and two-legged OAuth, to authenticate your component you would need to create a new Service Account on [Service Accounts Page](https://console.cloud.google.com/iam-admin/serviceaccounts) of your project and download the JSON file with the private key.
 You would need ``client_email`` and ``private_key`` values on component authentication page (see [here](https://github.com/google/google-api-nodejs-client#using-jwt-service-tokens) for more information).

 > **Please Note** : The authentication mechanism required access to the topics in your account to read and publish.
 > If your created service account had no read permission (to subscribe as a trigger function) then verifications will fail.
 Save the credential without verification and use it for the publishing to the topics (as action function).

+### Permissions

+To use the Subscribe trigger and Publish action make sure that your service account has all required permissions.
+Follow the screenshot below to succeed:

+{% include img.html max-width="100%" url="img/google-pubsub-permissions.png" title="Permissions" %}

 ## Triggers